Model-Based Reinforcement Learning under Random Observation Delays: Conclusion

 \section{Conclusion}

-We address the challenge of random observation delays in POMDPs by proposing a framework on top of model-based approaches, to effectively processes OOS observations for RL.
-Unlike prior methods, our approach does not rely on full observability or fixed delays, making it applicable to more realistic scenarios.
-Experiments on synthetic and simulated robotic environments show that our method outperforms baselines in MDP settings and remains effective under partial observability with random delays.
-It also generalizes well to unseen delay distributions, an essential feature for real-world applications.
+We addressed random observation delays in POMDPs by proposing a model-based framework that effectively processes OOS observations for RL.
+Unlike prior methods, our approach does not assume full observability or fixed delays, making it applicable to more realistic scenarios.
+Experiments on synthetic and simulated robotic environments show that our method outperforms baselines even in MDP settings, remains effective under partial observability, and generalizes well to unseen delay distributions, an essential feature for real-world deployment.

-A key limitation of our approach is the reliance on recursive filtering, which may accumulate one-step prediction errors over time and hinder scalability in long-horizon tasks.
-Future work could address this issue by exploring more scalable architectures, such as Transformer-based models or multi-step models.
-Moreover, we assumed that delays are finite and that no observations are permanently missing.
-While our framework can be extended to address missing observations by training the world model on subsequences of trajectories, we believe more effective approaches could be developed that are specifically designed for this setting.
+A key limitation is the reliance on recursive filtering, which can accumulate one-step prediction errors and hinder scalability.
+Future work could explore more scalable architectures, such as Transformer-based models.
+Also, the filtering procedure incurs additional inference overhead that scales linearly with the maximum delay, increasing memory and update costs for large delays.